alldaygzchen/typescript/readme.md

 }
 ```

-- private properties inside the class cannot be inherited
+- private properties inside the class cannot be inherited (use protected)
-- static and non staoc methods are inherited to the subclass amd can be used directly unless overridden
+- static and non static methods are inherited to the subclass and can be used directly unless overridden

 ```
 change employees from private to protected